 An illegal string is a string which contains illegal escape sequences

-You may use any language or technology you wish that is available (or can be installed, with instructor approval) on csunix.
-Your scanner must build and run on csunix.
+You may use any language or technology you wish that is available (or can be installed, with instructor approval) on Ubuntu 24.04.

 Your program will be invoked from the command line as follows:

-If you use a technology other than Java, use an appropriate unit test framework.
+If you use a language other than Java, use an appropriate unit test framework for your language.

 Here’s a quick roadmap to help you get started on Phase 1: